Asturian Americans: Modern immigration

-In the early decades of the 20th century thousands of Asturians left Spain and Cuba and came to work in the thriving tobacco industry of Tampa, Florida, or the zinc and coal mines of West Virginia and Pennsylvania.
+In the early decades of the 20th century, thousands of Asturians left Spain and Cuba and came to work, either in the zinc and coal mines of West Virginia and Pennsylvania, or in the thriving tobacco industry of Tampa, Florida.
 These Asturian immigrants organized themselves in tight-knit communities, setting up clubs and welfare organizations to provide and care for its members.

 One such club is the Centro Asturiano de Tampa, a historic site in Ybor City, Tampa, Florida.
 It is located at 1913 Nebraska Avenue.
 Established in 1902, it was added to the National Register of Historic Places on July 24, 1974.
 It was designed by Tampa architect M. Leo Elliott.

 On Asturian immigration, the "Asturian-American Migration Forum" states:

 2010 US Census

 The 2010 US Census failed to include an Asturian category, leaving Asturian-Americans with the only choice of checking the Hispanic category, unlike Basques or Scotch-Irish Americans, who, even though they do not come from independent countries, are recognized by the US Census with their own categories.

-This caused some controversy at the "Asturian-American Migration Forum", as one member recalls:

-Another member clarified the feelings of the Asturian community at the US Census' lack of sensibility with their heritage: